 So did I grow up with Thousand Island dressing?
 Well yes and no. My brother quite liked it and would get it for his salads the special occasions my mother would take us kids to a restaurant.
 I will admit I was way more of a Ranch kid.
 It also was not a salad dressing … Continue reading History of Thousand Island Dressing

 I don't think most of us nowadays immediately think of doughnuts and Halloween.
-Though, many of us who grew up in the eighties and nineties have fond memories of the Dunkin Donut's Munchkins at school birthday parties.
-It is not that doughnuts are not an important part of fall (I see you apple cider doughnut) … Continue reading Halloween and the Doughnut
+Though many of us who grew up in the eighties and nineties have fond memories of the Dunkin Donut's Munchkins at school birthday parties.
+It is not that doughnuts are not a part of fall (I see you apple cider doughnut) but … Continue reading Halloween and the Doughnut

 This a Sanka Instant Coffee ad campaign that you would find in magazines in 1959 through 1960.
 The ads feature illustrations by John Falter.
 You may notice that in the ads caffeine is spelled caffein which is a totally legitimate yet not often used way to spell the word.
 I will admit I am having … Continue reading 1959 Sanka Instant Coffee Indulge Yourself Ads